hSaria/ChromaTerm/readme.md

 To exit chromaterm type:<br>
 `#end`

-You can then edit the ct.cfg file to your satisfaction to add more keyword highlighting or change colors.
-A sample ct.cfg file is included in the files which is what I use as my config.
+You can then edit the .chromatermrc file to your satisfaction to add more keyword highlighting or change colors.
+A sample .chromatermrc file is included in the files which is what I use as my config.

 Now that it's running you can test it by telnetting or ssh'ing into a device and watch how higlighted keywords defined in the config file will become colorized.